 Colorado State University’s Master of Tourism Management program teaches the skills needed by future leaders of the rapidly expanding global tourism industry.
-Our holistic approach blends sustainable tourism practices, strategic analysis and industry expertise based on input from our advisory board.
-Uniquely positioned within the Warner College of Natural Resources, this program is offered through The Department of Human Dimensions of Natural Resources which has more than 90 years experience in the education and involvement of diverse publics in natural resource conservation and nature based tourism.
+Our holistic approach blends sustainable tourism practices, strategic analysis, and industry expertise based on input from our advisory board.
+Uniquely positioned within the Warner College of Natural Resources, this program is offered through The Department of Human Dimensions of Natural Resources, which has more than 90 years of experience in the education and involvement of diverse publics in natural resource conservation and nature-based tourism.

 Two Ways to Study